Menu

 Updated May 2021

-Mount Sinai Medical Center has received Healthgrades’ “America’s Top 250 Best Hospital (2020, 2021)” Award and has been named as one of the 100 Top Hospitals in the Country by IBM Watson Health.
-The hospital has received a 4-Star rating from the Centers for Medicare and Medicaid Services(CMS).
+Mount Sinai Medical Center has received America’s Top 250 Best Hospital Award (2020, 2021) by Healthgrades and has been named as on the 100 Top Hospitals in the Country list by IBM Watson Health.
+The hospital has received a 4-star rating from the Centers for Medicare & Medicaid Services (CMS).

-Mount Sinai Medical Center was once considered a world-class hospital but now its reputation is restricted to South Florida only.
+It was once considered a world-class hospital, but now its reputation is restricted to South Florida only.

-Overview of Mount Sinai Medical Center
+Overview Of Mount Sinai Medical Center

-Rankings and Ratings of Mount Sinai Medical Center
+Rankings And Ratings Of Mount Sinai Medical Center

 • Cancer